 For single 360 videos, consider publishing to Oculus Video.
 Oculus Video features high quality content that demonstrates the immersion of VR in engaging short 360 videos.
 Visit the Oculus Creators Portal for more details on how to publish to Oculus Video.

 For mobile apps, be extra careful to remove any unused Android permissions from your application manifest, particularly those that relate to the user’s private data.

 Apps in the Oculus Store must not contain other platforms or commerce solutions.
 If your app has in-app purchases and you want to distribute in the Oculus Store, you must use the Platform SDK to handle billing.
 Apps distributed outside of our Store may use their own commerce systems.
 See Distribution Options.

-All Rift apps must be rated by the International Age Rating Coalition (IARC).
-All Gear VR apps must be rated by both the IARC and the Game Rating and Administrator Committee (GRAC).
+All applications must be rated by the International Age Rating Coalition (IARC).
+All Mobile apps must be rated by both the IARC and the Game Rating and Administrator Committee (GRAC).
 You can obtain ratings directly through the Developer Dashboard, in the Submission Info > Content Ratings section.

-The trademarks of Oculus, including its name, logo, and those of it or its partners’ products such as “Rift” or “Gear VR” must not appear anywhere in your app.
+The trademarks of Oculus, including its name, logo, and those of its products or its partners’ products such as “Rift,” “Gear VR,” “Go,” or “Quest” must not appear anywhere in your app.
 The exceptions are:

 Oculus has a set of Content Guidelines that prevents objectionable and/or offensive material from release on our Platform.
 However, even if your game or application pass these Acceptance Criteria, if it contains allowable mature or controversial content, we have a separate set of guidelines for the marketing materials we accept on our platform.
 Whereas we essentially permit up to R-rated content on our platform, we ask that the marketing materials used in our store remain PG-13.